BlitterStudio/amiberry-docker-x86_64/README.md

 # amiberry-docker-x86_64

-A Dockerfile which creates an image, with the requirements to build Amiberry for the `x86_64` platform (e.g. Ubuntu x86_64).
+A Dockerfile which creates an image, with the requirements to build Amiberry for a Debian-based `x86_64` platform (e.g. Ubuntu x86_64).

-The image is based on Ubuntu:latest and includes all Amiberry dependencies (e.g. SDL2, SDL2-image, etc)
+The image is based on Debian:latest and includes all Amiberry dependencies (e.g. SDL2, SDL2-image, etc)

 The full image is available on DockerHub: <https://hub.docker.com/repository/docker/midwan/amiberry-debian-x86_64>